How to Set Up Your Utilities in New York City

 When you need to move to NYC, then knowing how to set up your utilities will make the transition easier to complete.
 As a best practice, you should notify the service providers at least one month in advance of your moving date.

 If you don’t know the new address right away, then notify the utilities as soon as possible about your updated account information.

 Information Needed to Set Up Your NYC Utilities

-Utilities in New York City will need several items of specific personal information to create an account for you.
+Utilities in New York City will need several personal information items to create an account for you.
 You must give them your name, phone number, current address, and your email address in most situations.

 When you give the utility company your new service address, it helps to be as specific as possible.
 Give the representative the ZIP code, street name, and your unit number if you have one.

 The NYC utilities will want to know when you want to start services at your new home.
-It can help to turn everything on 24 hours before you move so that you have everything available for when you arrive on moving day.
+It can help turn everything on 24 hours before you move to have everything available for when you arrive on moving day.

 If you are new to the NYC area, some utilities might request a credit check before starting services for your new property.
 You might receive a request for your Social Security number.
 Alternative forms of identification are often suitable, so talk with the representative about what options are available.

 The credit check is to determine if a security deposit is necessary for your new account.
 If you are moving to a different borough, this step is usually ignored unless you’re switching utility providers for some reason.